mortezakowkabi/jcb-persian-documentation/039-Automated-backup-system-in-JCB.md

 [00:00:00](https://www.youtube.com/watch?v=GUWZaODo_IM&t=00h00m00s)

-The automated backup system is part of JCB’s **Extension API**, enabling operations via a URL request — including creating a full backup of your JCB components.
+The automated backup system is part of JCB's **Extension API**, enabling operations via a URL request — including creating a full backup of your JCB components.

 The API extension introduces new automation possibilities.
 The first implemented feature is the **automated backup**, which allows exporting and securely storing your components either manually or via a CronJob.

-> **Note:** JCB’s development community is discussing additional API features on GitHub.
+> **Note:** JCB's development community is discussing additional API features on GitHub.

 ---